 The build application became very popular at a time when many deployment packages were created on a developer’s workstation.
 Experience has taught us that things involving a manual process are prone to error.
 Often it would require someone with “tribal” knowledge to package it correctly.
 Engineers were doing what they could to automate software builds and create seamless processes to take the place of manual intervention.

 It may not be entirely correct to compare Jenkins vs Bamboo in all aspects; Jenkins is traditionally a system used to build software packages in preparation for deployment.
 Its main job is to create a binary package consistently.
 The release itself is usually handled by other portions of the CI/CD pipeline to manage each deployment target and their various configuration aspects.

 Bamboo carries things a bit further and provides the means to deploy the package to its intended targets.
 Jenkins is desired by some development teams who want to separate build from deployment while still maintaining a reference to the original change request.
-These engineers employ Jenkins along with necessary plugins to integrate with various artifact targets or to link back to their project tasking system.
+These engineers employ Jenkins along with necessary plugins (check out the top Jenkins plugins) to integrate with various artifact targets or to link back to their project tasking system.

 Learn more about what is Jenkins.

 The group at Atlassian have been at the forefront for DevOps and software delivery automation for quite some time.
 Companies using their JIRA project management product often use other products in their stack to complement the JIRA system.
 Atlassian acquired BitBucket in 2010 which started their journey into hosting code.
 They eventually extended it with products like Bamboo and worked to provide a more seamless integration with their BitBucket Git repository.